craddis1/CosmoWAP/docs/source/integrated.rst

    :param int n2: Nodes for second integral (default: same as ``n``)
    :param bool fast: Sum directly rather than building the full 2D grid (default: True)

-The integrands oscillate in :math:`r_1, r_2` with a frequency that increases with :math:`k`, so more nodes are needed to resolve them on smaller scales: with :math:`n = 256` the IxI term is converged to percent level at :math:`k = 0.1\,h/\mathrm{Mpc}` (see Fig. 18 of 2511.09466).
+The integrands oscillate in :math:`r_1, r_2` with a frequency that increases with :math:`k`, so more nodes are needed to resolve them on smaller scales: with :math:`n = 256` the IxI term is converged to percent level at :math:`k = 0.1\,h/\mathrm{Mpc}` (see Fig. 18 of arXiv:2511.09466).
 The cost of the IxI term scales as :math:`n^2 n_k` (halved for a single tracer with :math:`t = 1/2`, where the integrand is symmetric about :math:`y_1 = y_2`).

 Numerical :math:`\mu` Pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``numeric_mu.pk.get_multipole`` provides an alternative numerical approach for computing power spectrum multipoles.
 Rather than using the analytically-derived multipole expressions (e.g. ``pk.NPP.l0``), it constructs the full :math:`P(k,\mu)` from given kernels (defined in ``numeric_mu/kernels.py``) and numerically projects onto Legendre multipoles.
 This handles any combination of standard and integrated kernels with a single interface.
-This is actually advantageous in this case as we can rewrite these now (up to) 3D integrals for an endpoint LOS to greatly speed up their computation (see Appendix G.1 of 2511.09466).
-The actual integration methods vary but we use general Filon-type quadrature for integrals over these exponential functions.
+For an endpoint LOS the resulting (up to) 3D integrals can be rewritten so that they are much faster to evaluate (Appendix G.1 of arXiv:2511.09466), with Filon-type quadrature for the oscillatory parts.

-The key idea (Appendix G.1.1 of 2511.09466): for an endpoint LOS (:math:`t=0`) the integrated kernel can be expanded in powers of :math:`k` and :math:`\mu`,
+The key idea (Appendix G.1.1 of arXiv:2511.09466): for an endpoint LOS (:math:`t=0`) the integrated kernel can be expanded in powers of :math:`k` and :math:`\mu`,

 .. math::